DigiNode-Tools/diginode-tools/GETSTARTED.md

 ## Please DONATE to Support DigiNode Tools!

 I created DigiNode Tools to make it easy for everybody to run their own DigiByte and DigiAsset Node.
 I have devoted thousands of unpaid hours on this goal, all for the benefit of the DigiByte community.
-Please donate to help me cover server costs and support future development.
+PLEASE DONATE to help me cover server costs and support future development.
+You can find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly) and Bluesky [@olly.st](https://bsky.app/profile/olly.st).
 Many thanks, Olly

 **dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup**

 ![DigiByte Donation QR Code](images/donation_qr_code.png)

-Find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly) and Bluesky [@olly.st](https://bsky.app/profile/olly.st).